-In an increasingly pluralistic society, the student needs to understand something of the world in which we will serve.
+In an increasingly pluralistic society, the student does well to understand something of the world in which we serve.
 This module introduces world religions from a contemporary missiological perspective with a view to better understanding and appreciating alternative world views.

 Ecclesiastical History (5) GEN08

 This module will introduce the student to a general outline of major events which have shaped the history of Christianity with a view to understanding contemporary issues within the Christian world.